Lymphomas of the Head and Neck

 Lumbar puncture

 Lumbar puncture may be indicated.
-This should be performed routinely in all patients with HIV infection in addition to patients with specific histologic subtypes such as Burkitt lymphoma and lymphoblastic lymphoma.
+This should be performed routinely in all patients with HIV infection, as well as in patients with specific histologic subtypes such as Burkitt lymphoma and lymphoblastic lymphoma.
 Lumbar puncture is also used when possible symptoms of CNS disease are present after head CT or MRI shows no evidence of mass effect.
-In addition to cytology, the CSF should be evaluated with flow cytometry, as evidence has demonstrated that cytology may not help in detecting some cases with positive results on flow cytometry.
+In addition to cytology, the cerebrospinal fluid (CSF) should be evaluated with flow cytometry, as evidence has indicated that cytology may not help in detecting some cases with positive results on flow cytometry.

 Staging laparotomy or laparoscopy

 Historically, staging laparotomy was often included in the initial evaluation of patients with HL, as this was the only way to detect occult splenic disease.
-Because chemotherapy is usually incorporated into the initial treatment of HL, it is rarely done now, and really indicated only in patients in whom the assessment is required to optimize treatment.
+This is now being replaced by PET/CT scanning.

 Diagnostic tonsillectomy